United Reformed Church

 These faith groups acted as evacuation areas, received, sorted and distributed donations, offered accommodation, drew up lists of the missing, supported emergency services, patrolled the cordon, counselled and supported survivors, provided space for prayer and reflection, and hosted interfaith services of memorial and lament.

-Faith groups were able to respond the way they did because they are trusted, embedded in to the communities they serve, are long-standing institutions, and committed.
+Faith groups were able to respond the way they did because they are trusted, embedded into the communities they served, are long-standing institutions, and committed.

 The report explores the experience of these faith groups in dealing with such a tragedy and highlights three things, that faith groups need to be: prepared, visible and flexible.